• My Account

 Diederik van Dijk, Cello

 Diederik van Dijk is a Dutch-Canadian cellist with a broad range of musical activities and interests who is equally at home on the Baroque and the modern cello.
-Based in Utrecht, the Netherlands, he divides his time mostly between chamber music and orchestral playing.
-With a practice spanning four centuries of music history and crossing over into various genres, his musical life has taken him from the Amsterdam Concertgebouw to outdoor stages in Newfoundland; from performing internationally at major Early Music festivals to recording in Abbey Road Studios.
+With a practice spanning four centuries of music history and crossing over into various genres, he divides his time mostly between chamber music and orchestral playing.
+His musical adventures have taken him from the Amsterdam Concertgebouw to outdoor stages in Newfoundland; from performing internationally at major Early

 Natalie Mackie, Violone